fspruce/mind-ease/README.md

 - Help to make information cards and connected modals more concise, as to not overwhelm with information.
 - Fix card sizes and spacing so they are uniform.
 - Fix image sizes in the quotes banner when on smaller screens.
+- Help with overall spacing within the bootstrap grids.
 - Microsoft Copilot integrated in VSCode to help speed up the code with suggestions and find tricky errors (as detailed in the [bugs](#bugs) section).
 - No AI used for image creation.